jellyfish2004/BrowseEasy/browse-easy/README.md

    - Verify the Gemini API key is configured
    - Check browser console for API errors

+### Content Sharing Issues

+1. **Content Not Loading**:
+   - Ensure the checkbox is checked
+   - Check if the page has finished loading
+   - Some pages may block content extraction due to security policies
+   - Try refreshing the page and re-enabling content sharing

+2. **"Failed to load" Status**:
+   - The page may not be compatible with content extraction
+   - Try on a different webpage
+   - Check browser console for error messages

+3. **AI Not Understanding Content**:
+   - Ensure content sharing is enabled (checkbox checked)
+   - Look for "Ready: X words" status
+   - Try asking more specific questions about the page
+   - Some dynamic content may not be captured

+4. **Content Sharing Toggle Not Saving**:
+   - Ensure Chrome sync is enabled
+   - Check Chrome storage permissions
+   - Try toggling the setting again

 ## Development

 ### File Structure